comradelotl/BF2-Lighting-Designer/README.md

 Direct light colors and indirect shadow colors are blended *additively*, i.e. mixing RGB 1/0/0 and 0/1/0 will create yellow.

+Download the latest .html and open it in your browser.

 ---------------------------------------------------------------
 Controllers
 ---------------------------------------------------------------